 For about seven years, I traveled around the world with my husband, Adam.
-We lived Peace-Corps style in a remote Nicaraguan village, teaching English in Northwest China, and working in a smattering of teaching and community development roles in South Africa.
+We lived Peace-Corps style in a remote Nicaraguan village, teaching English in Northwest China, and working in a smattering of teaching and community development roles in South Africa with our two kids.

 We wrote a couple of books.
 First came Into the Mud, a book I wrote about some fabulous people we got to know in South Africa.
 Then when we moved back to the United States, Adam and I coauthored This Ordinary Adventure.
 It’s about trying to figure out how the heck internationally-minded Jesus-followers can live well in the sometimes-dull ruts of life and work in the U.S.A.
 You can also find heaps of our writing in Relevant Magazine.